edgelesssys/marblerun.sh/content/docs/features/attestation.md

 # Attestation

 Hardware-rooted *remote attestation* is a key ingredient for distributed confidential apps.
 Without it, services couldn't trust each other and clients couldn't trust the app.
 Thus, Marblerun relies heavily on the *Data Center Attestation Primitives* (DCAP) of the latest SGX-enabled Intel Xeon processors.
-You can learn more about DCAP [here](https://download.01.org/intel-sgx/sgx-dcap/1.9/linux/docs/Intel_SGX_DCAP_ECDSA_Orientation.pdf).
+You can learn more about DCAP in the [official Intel DCAP orientation](https://download.01.org/intel-sgx/sgx-dcap/1.9/linux/docs/Intel_SGX_DCAP_ECDSA_Orientation.pdf).
 At the time of writing only Microsoft Azure had a public DCAP service deployed in their data-centers.
 Hence, our demos are heavily tested and deployed on Azure Kubernetes Service (AKS).
 However, Marblerun works with any DCAP service complying with the SGX specification.
-You can read more about setting up your own DCAP infrastructure [here](https://software.intel.com/content/www/us/en/develop/articles/intel-software-guard-extensions-data-center-attestation-primitives-quick-install-guide.html).
+You can read more about setting up your own DCAP infrastructure [in the Intel SGX development articles](https://software.intel.com/content/www/us/en/develop/articles/intel-software-guard-extensions-data-center-attestation-primitives-quick-install-guide.html).

 ## Internal attestation of Marbles